MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

 Individual repositories inherit permissions from  the top-level **Git Repositories** entry.
 Branches inherit permissions from assignments made at the repository level.

-By default, the team project level and collection level Readers groups have only Read permissions.
+By default, the project level and collection level Readers groups have only Read permissions.

 <table valign="top" width="100%">
 <tbody valign="top">